 Babies' development at a year

-Your baby may also have quite a few teeth - perhaps four in the top at the front and four at the bottom.
-Although, of course, all babies vary and some may not have any teeth yet!
-Most children have all their first (‘primary’) teeth - 10 at the top and 10 at the bottom - by the time they are 2½.
-Remember to start good habits early and clean baby’s teeth with a special brush and toothpaste.
-Ask your dentist when you should start bringing baby for check-ups.
+Your baby may also have quite a few teeth by now - perhaps even all eight front teeth have come in.
+(Although, of course, all babies vary, and some may not have any teeth at all yet!)
+Most children will have all their first (‘primary’) teeth - 10 at the top and 10 at the bottom - by the time they are 2½.
+Remember to start good habits early and clean your baby’s teeth with a special brush and toothpaste.
+It's also a good idea to ask your dentist when you should start bringing your baby in for check-ups.

 At this age, babies are generally enjoying a wide range of foods.
-If you find difficulty with your baby eating meat, try the organic meat varieties in the HiPP range - they’re just the right consistency for babies and toddlers.
+If your little one has difficulty chewing meat, try the organic meat varieties in the HiPP range - they’re just the right consistency for babies and toddlers.
 Find out more about the foods in HiPP Organic range.

-Some parents swap their heavyweight buggies and prams for a lightweight stroller so they can get out and about easily.
-When you are off visiting friends and family, just pop some Stage 3 HiPP Organic jars in your bag with a spoon or two.
-It‘s really easy just to take off the lid and give your baby a healthy, organic meal.
-Your baby can also enjoy HiPP Organic Growing up meals for babies but with no guilt (and, in their handy dish, without any washing up either!).
-If you are travelling abroad, HiPP Organic breakfasts are light to pack.
+At this age, some parents swap their heavyweight buggies and prams for a lightweight stroller so they can get out and about easily.
+When you're off visiting friends and family, you can just pop some Stage 3 HiPP Organic jars in your bag with a spoon or two; it‘s really easy to just take off the lid and give your baby a healthy, organic meal.
+Or your baby might enjoy HiPP Organic tray meals (they come in a handy dish, so there's no washing up, either!).
+If you're travelling abroad, HiPP Organic breakfasts are light and easy to pack.

-Be prepared for a few tears – and most of these are likely to be yours – with your baby turning a year you will be offered some more immunisations.
+Be prepared for a few tears – most of which are likely to be yours!
+When your baby turns one, it will be time for some more immunisations.

-Don’t be scared to discuss any concerns that you may have with your doctor or health professional – or to ask for more information or advice if you feel you need this.
-You are likely to feel more than a little guilty – particularly if your little one cries – but it is amazing how quickly a loving cuddle from mummy can soothe them and a special treat for being brave can also help too!
+It's fine to discuss any concerns that you may have with your doctor or health professional, or to ask for more information or advice if you feel you need it.
+They'll be able to tell you all about the vaccines and what to do if your baby is unsettled afterward.
+And remember, it's amazing how well a loving cuddle from mummy (and maybe a special treat for being brave) can soothe the pain!